paulcodr/macbackup/README.md

 # What
 This shell script tars each folder in your Mac's home directory into a tar file.
-Useful when you need to switch out your old Mac and only a USB stick is available for copying files between old and new Mac.
+Useful when you need to switch out your old Mac and only a USB stick is available but not Time Machine backup or Migration Assistant.

 # Why